 - Roaring Rampage of Rescue: Finding and rescuing his daughter becomes more or less the sole driving force behind his actions once he learns she might still be alive.
 It reaches its crescendo when the team arrives on Io where it becomes clear that Prax will stop at nothing to get Mei back safe and sound.

 - Science Hero: Slowly evolves into this.
 He's the one who masterminds a plan to lure the Hybrid out of the Roci by comparing it to his plants.
-He similarly uses his science know-how to improve the Roci's air filtration system.
+He similarly uses his science know-how to improve the Roci's air filtration system, with wall-mounted trays of carbon-dioxide-absorbing plants; Amos takes to calling the trays "Prax panels".

-Prax's daugher, who lives with him on Ganymede.
+Prax's daughter, who lives with him on Ganymede.

 - Earn Your Happy Ending: After all the shit she went through, she was finally reunited with her dad and went back to Ganymede.